bbellify/bbellify/README.md

 I'm a web developer building tools for sovereignty.

+In past lives, I've been a hotel manager, a small business manager, a teacher (pre-K, college), and a bunch of other things.

 ## 🔭 I’m currently working on ...
   - <a href='https://www.sucsandsched.netlify.app'>sucs and sched</a>, a running club web app
     - <a href='https://github.com/bbellify/sucsandsched-frontend'>frontend</a>